AstrorEnales/blender_magicavoxel/README.md

 Addon for the [Blender](https://www.blender.org) 3D modeling software for loading [MagicaVoxel](https://ephtracy.github.io) VOX files.

+## Version Information

+**Please note:** The initial release is tested with Blender 3.0.0 and MagicaVoxel 0.99.7.0 (Beta).
+More in-depth tests with different versions will be done in the near future.
+If you need support for specific (older) versions, please feel free to create an issue with the version info.

 ## Installation

 A detailed description of how to install addons in Blender can be found in